 The disadvantage to waiting is that you haven't helped her with her feelings now while she's in touch with them, and they're still driving her behavior.
 On the other hand, if you're still angry, you can't really be kind to your child, and anything you say will make things worse.
 So wait to do the hard work of connecting until you can actually connect without attacking.

-8. When everyone’s calm, talk with him about what happened.
+8. When everyone’s calm, talk with your child about what happened.

 Your first goal is to surface the emotions that led to the behavior, so you can help your child to process them and manage them.
 That way they won't drive more bad behavior in the future.
 So you have to connect with your child and create safety, or your child will shut you out.